asefahmed500/Cally-IO/README.md

 2.  **Lead Creation**: When a new user signs up, a corresponding document is created in the `leads` collection, accessible only by admins.
 3.  **Document Upload**: In the chat panel, users upload documents.
 These are sent to Appwrite Storage with permissions allowing access only for that user and read access for admins.
 4.  **Processing Flow**: A Genkit flow (`processDocument`) is triggered.
 It extracts text, generates embeddings, and stores them in the Appwrite database with the same secure, document-level permissions.
-5.  **Chat Interaction**: When a user asks a question, the `conversationalRagChat` flow is initiated.
-It queries the database to find document chunks created by *that specific user*.
+5.  **Chat Interaction & History**: When a user asks a question, the backend fetches their past conversation history from the `user_conversations` collection.
-6.  **Response Generation**: The relevant, user-owned document chunks are passed as context to the Gemini model to generate a helpful answer.
+6.  **Response Generation**: The relevant document chunks, the full conversation history, and the user's question are passed as context to the Gemini model to generate a helpful answer.
+7. **History Persistence**: The new user question and the AI's final response are saved back to the database, ensuring the conversation can be resumed on any device.
-7.  **Feedback Loop**: Users can rate AI responses.
+8.  **Feedback Loop**: Users can rate AI responses.
 This feedback is logged to a `metrics` collection in Appwrite via the `logInteraction` flow.
-8.  **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which creates a personalized script for a specific lead.
+9.  **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which creates a personalized script for a specific lead.
-9.  **Analytics & Leads**: Admin dashboards query the `metrics` and `leads` collections to provide live data on user satisfaction and to manage the customer lifecycle in a visual pipeline.
+10. **Analytics & Leads**: Admin dashboards query the `metrics` and `leads` collections to provide live data on user satisfaction and to manage the customer lifecycle in a visual pipeline.